rhagarty/app-modernization/README.md

         <img src="./images/github-propose-changes.png">
     </div>

-    Click **Propose changes** to create generate a pull request.

-    Then click the button to create a Pull Request.
+    Click **Propose changes** then click the button to create a Pull Request.

-    This will generate a **configuration job** event in the EASeJ console.
+    Creating the Pull Request will trigger Enterprise Application Service to run **Configuration validation** job.
 This can be viewed by selecting the **Configuration jobs** -> **Configuration validations** menu option.

     <div align="center">
         <img src="./images/saas-config-validation.png">